 Creativity, imagination, and excellence are at the heart of education at St. Mary’s Academy.
-Students engage in fine arts – including music, theater, and visual arts every day.
-Our goal is to help your child build technique and aesthetic awareness as well as grow his or her critical thinking and problem-solving skills in ways that extend beyond the classroom.
-Performance opportunities—including events for peers, parents, and guests at the Ellie Caulkins Opera House, build students’ confidence in their skills, and pride in their hard work.
+Students engage in fine arts – including music and visual arts every day.
+Our goal is to help students build technique and aesthetic awareness as well as grow their critical thinking and problem-solving skills in ways that extend beyond the classroom.

 Middle School students have several arts class selections including visual arts and photography.

 High School students continue exploring the arts in introductory level classes to focus their interests and talents in advanced courses of study—from two- and three-dimensional art to photography.
 Many of our students have been Regional and National Medalists in the Scholastic Art and Writing Awards and have been recruited by art institutions.

 The Visual Arts faculty is exceptional for their instructional expertise, as well as for their accomplishments outside the classroom as professional artists.
 While this is required for college professors in the arts, it is an unusual asset at the K-12 level that sets our Visual Arts faculty at SMA apart.

 Andrew Beckham, HS art teacher and Visual Arts Department Chair, has his photography represented in museum collections nationally, including the Denver Art Museum, Phoenix Art Museum, Portland Art Museum, and MacArthur Foundation, among others.
 A Fulbright Fellow and author, Mr. Beckham 's work has been published by Princeton Architectural Press and GFT Books.
 In Denver, his work is represented by Goodwin Fine Art.